koehnl/Seabird_ForageFish_model/README.md

 -Code to run seabird model with base parameters and non-fished forage fish abundance (Run_seabird_2lifehistory.R)- can run this separately, or to produce results/figures, each figure code will source this code.

-- code to run seabird scenarios (restricted and flexible) with forage fish prey (either anchovy or sardine) fished under different harvest control rules - seabird-foragefish_fishingscenarios.R - is sourced by the code to run figures.
+- Code to run seabird scenarios (restricted and flexible) with forage fish prey (either anchovy or sardine) fished under different harvest control rules - seabird-foragefish_fishingscenarios.R - is sourced by the code to run figures.
 To run separately, would need to load forage fish runs.

 -Code to run and produce Figures 4-8 (Results figures) from Koehn et al. 2021.
 Including -Code to run seabird model with various forage fish harvest control rule scenarios (Fig 6) - labeled by figure